vizorvr/patches/README.md

 can subsequently be used as a normal texture.
 Loops are modeled as nested graphs that are evaluated once per loop iteration.

-Engi currently has approximately 210 plugins that provide functionality including but not limited to the following:
+Vizor Create currently has approximately 260 plugins that provide functionality including but not limited to the following:

 Ways to obtain or create data:

 * Cameras: Perspective, orthographic and screen space.
 Obtain aspect radio and viewport size.
-* Crypto: Check the current balances of a named CounterWallet.
-* Input: Keyboard, mouse position, button state and scroll wheel.
+* Input: Gamepad, VR headset, keyboard, mouse position, button state and scroll wheel.
 * Loading assets: HTML5 audio, images, JSON, 3d scenes and HTML5 video.
 Select files directly from UI or provide URLs to load as strings from the graph.
 * Matrices: Translation, rotation, scale and planar projection.
 * Meshes: Cube, grid, null (transform visualization), plane, quad, sphere and user defined (Blender exporter is included).